Lady Sings the Blues (film): Critical reception

 Reception for the film was mixed with most critics praising Ross's performance.

 Pauline Kael for The New Yorker wrote that the film "failed to do justice to the musical life of which Billie Holiday was a part."

 Vincent Canby of The New York Times described Ross as "an actress of exceptional beauty and wit, who is very much involved in trying to make a bad movie work ... her only apparent limitations are those imposed on her by a screenplay and direction seemingly designed to turn a legitimate legend into a whopper of a cliché."

 Variety wrote, "For the bulk of general audiences, the film serves as a very good screen debut vehicle for Diana Ross, supported strongly by excellent casting, handsome '30s physical values, and a script which is far better in dialog than structure."

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, writing that Ross had given "one of the great performances of 1972", and observing that the film "has most of the clichés we expect—but do we really mind clichés in a movie like this?
 I don't think so."

 Gene Siskel of the Chicago Tribune also awarded three stars out of four, writing, "The fact that 'Lady Sings the Blues' is a failure as a biography of legendary jazz singer Billie Holiday doesn't mean it can't be an entertaining movie.
 And it is just that—entertaining—because of an old fashioned grand dame performance by Diana Ross, late of the pop-rock scene, in the title role."

 Charles Champlin of the Los Angeles Times wrote that Ross gave "one of the truly fine screen performances, full of power and pathos and enormously engaging and sympathetic".

 Pauline Kael of The New Yorker wrote that "when the movie was over I wrote 'I love it' on my pad of paper ...
 Factually it's a fraud, but emotionally it delivers.
 It has what makes movies work for a mass audience: easy pleasure, tawdry electricity, personality—great quantities of personality."

 Tom Milne of The Monthly Film Bulletin wrote that Ross did "a remarkable pastiche job on the tone and timbre of Billie Holiday's voice, [but] misses the elegant, almost literary wit of her phrasing", and found the presentation of Holiday's life story "offensively simplistic".

-Society's perception of race plays a role in the reception of Lady Sings the Blues and the criticism of Diana Ross as Holiday.
-When Ross's racial authenticity was questioned, audiences did not know if she was capable of playing Billie Holiday.
-Ross's public perception as an "honorary white girl" made her less appealing for the role of Billie Holiday.
-Audiences argued that her more commercial and "white sounding" voice made her a bad fit to portray Billie Holiday, for Holiday had a bigger jazz influence.
-Ross contended that she did not attempt to copy Billie's sound; rather, she attempted to bring her own sound to the role.